chungyc/site-personal/site/about.markdown

 ---
 title: About
-description: About Yoo Chul Chung
+description: Information about Yoo Chul Chung.
 ---

 ## Name